 A building society is a financial institution that is owned by its members as a mutual organisation.
-This means that it isn't a commercial business and isn't responsible for making a profit for its shareholders, and if you have an account with us, you become a member and have certain rights to vote on how the society works.
-Think of it like your school being the institution and if you are part of the school you are able to have a say in how you'd like the school to be run.
+This means that it isn't a commercial business and isn't responsible for making a profit for its shareholders, and if you have an account with us, you become a member and have certain rights to vote on how the society works - which is why we prefer to call you members rather than customers, as we value your input in how the society is run.

 When building societies first started back in the 18th century they were created by groups of people who wanted to help each other buy property.
 Members would pay monthly subscriptions to a central pool of funds and this would then be used to build houses for the members.

-We started our building society back in 1849 when Samuel Fox, a local Nottingham grocer, founded The Nottingham Building Society.
-Back then we concentrated on our local area, helping people buy their homes and save their money in a secure place – which we’re still doing today.
+We started our building society back in 1849 when Samuel Fox, a local Nottingham grocer, founded Nottingham Building Society.
+Back then we concentrated on our local area, helping people buy their homes and save their money in a secure place.
+You can read more about our history here.

-But what happens to your money once you've given it to us in your local branch or deposited it in an online account?
-When you hand your money over we put it away in a safe place.
-And best of all, we give you interest on every pound you save, meaning your money will potentially grow year on year.
+What happens to your money once you've given it to us in your local branch or deposited it in an online account?
+When you hand your money over we store it safely and will give you interest on every pound you save, meaning your money will potentially grow year on year.